-A: Paying for the services of an independent college counselor is an investment similar to the music lessons, sports programs and private lessons, and academic tutoring services that many parents undertake to help their child succeed in various academic and extracurricular pursuits throughout their childhood.
-The "sticker price" for a bachelor's degree typically ranges $60,000 - $300,000.
-This significant financial investment deserves the customized attention and navigation you can receive from an independent college counselor.
+A: Paying for the services of an independent educational consultant is an investment similar to the music lessons, sports programs and private lessons, and academic tutoring services that many parents undertake to help their child succeed in various academic and extracurricular pursuits throughout their childhood.
+The "sticker price" for a bachelor's degree typically ranges between $60,000 - $300,000.
+This significant financial investment deserves the customized attention and navigation you can receive from an independent educational consultant.

 I believe hiring an independent counselor is a solid investment.
 A counselor may bring to your attention colleges that have a strong track record of awarding merit aid.
 Those schools might not otherwise have been considered by a student and/or his family, and yet, if the student receives such an award, the aggregate savings can range from $20,000 - $200,000 or more.

 Independent counselors have the time, resources, and training to suggest targeted outside scholarships that will be a good fit for each student.
 A good counselor can help all families navigate the staggering maze of forms and deadlines associated with being certain your student is considered for all eligible financial aid.

 Independent counselors also add value by helping the student target his or her best-fit schools, reducing the likelihood of a student transferring from a poor choice school and losing credit hours or dropping out altogether.
 Statistics show that 1 out of 3 college students will transfer at least once and that 5 out of 10 students will require 5-6 years to complete an undergraduate degree.
 Independent counselors can help students avoid or reduce these costly outcomes.

 Q: But, we know we make too much money for our child to qualify for needs-based financial aid, and our child does not have a perfect GPA and SAT score so she won't qualify for any merit aid, will she?